Deer Park Early Learning Center/ECEAP

 Half day afternoon sessions run from 12:15 PM – 3:10 PM.

-We also offer a School Day (Full Day) PreK class from 8:05 am -2:55 pm, primarily for kids who are returning for their second year.
+We also offer a School Day (Full Day) PreK class, primarily for kids who are returning for their second year with us.
 This includes breakfast, lunch and one snack, as well as a quiet/nap time and outside time.

 The ECEAP at Deer Park’s Early Learning Center Preschool serves young children and their families in a safe and nurturing environment by promoting physical, social, emotional, and cognitive development while honoring the individual strengths and culture of each child’s family.
 We are also a high quality, developmentally appropriate, inclusive and integrated program for children of all abilities.

 June 9: Last day of Preschool and Graduation Carnival